 At the completion of works, an Occupation Certificate is to be issued by the Principal Certifying Authority (PCA).

-Prior to issuing the Occupation Certificate, the PCA is to be provided with certification from Royal HaskoningDHV to the effect that the geobag wall extension has been constructed in accordance with their report “Elements of Byron – Extension to Existing Geobag Coastal Protection Works Coastal Engineering Assessment” (PA3267-IB-RP-221121) dated 29 May 2023.
+Prior to issuing the Occupation Certificate, the PCA is to be provided with certification from Royal HaskoningDHV to the effect that the geobag coastal protection works have been constructed in accordance with their report “Elements of Byron – Extension to Existing Geobag Coastal Protection Works Coastal Engineering Assessment” (PA3267-IB-RP-221121) dated 29 May 2023.

 Reason: To ensure that the works have been constructed in accordance with approved plans and specifications.